How to Find Your Computer’s BIOS Serial Number: A Guide for Windows, macOS, and Linux Users

 - Type the command

-utility to access the system’s DMI (Desktop Management Interface) table to find the serial number.
+sudo dmidecode -s system-serial-numberand press Enter.
+This command uses thedmidecodeutility to access the system’s DMI (Desktop Management Interface) table to find the serial number.

 - Checking /sys/class/dmi/id/product_serial file: